anan4/DCleaningAssignment/README.md

 5. Exercise 5: Execute this script to get the results of this exercise.

 ## IMPORTANT: Scripts must be excuted in order, from 0 to 5, do not execute them randomly.
 You can also execute the whole script at once
+## For reviewing purposes just execute parts 0 and 1 and check variable "tidydata1"

 The output of every exercise execution is:
 1. A data.table named "tidydata%" where % is the exercise number